Cbahe/cis133-resources/README.md

 # cis133-resources
 As a person that has not taken any type of computer science class I found these resources very helpful.
 This html site gives very greaat examples for beginners and breaks down the html format.
 I gained a better understanding of what html is on this site.
-It showed me the basic construction of an html page. https://html.com/#Improve_Your_HTML_Skills it was very easy  to read, it had a decent use of negative space, and
+It showed me the basic construction of an html page. https://html.com/ it was very easy  to read, it had a decent use of negative space, and it broke down html format better.
+One other site I found is, https://www.taniarascia.com/overview-of-css-concepts/ I really like how the author explains other syntax and selectors.
+Finally the author also lists some css properties.
+There is also a great useage of negitive space and the format is very clear and consise.